Coldqueen19/CavingGame/README.md

 ## 🛠️ Tech Stack
 *   **Language:** Python 3.x
 *   **Data Management:** Local file-based persistence for save states.
-*   **Deployment:** Compiled to standalone `.exe` using PyInstaller for a seamless user experience.
+*   **Deployment:** Compiled to standalone Mac Executable using PyInstaller for a seamless user experience.

 ## 🎮 How to Play
 1.  **Launch:** Run the `Runner.exe`.
 2.  **Navigate:** Use the text prompts to move between locations and interact with the environment.
 3.  **Loot:** Keep an eye out for equipment!
 These items are essential for surviving deeper, more difficult caves.
 4.  **Save:** Reaching a new cave entrance automatically logs your progress.
-5.  **Restarting:** If you want to delete your save file and start over, simply run `reset.exe`.
+5.  **Restarting:** If you want to delete your save file and start over, simply choose the reset option in the main menu(this only becomes available after the first 2 caves, with some exceptions)

 ## 🚀 Installation & Setup
 1. Download the latest **Release** from the sidebar.
-2. Extract the ZIP file to a folder of your choice.
+2. Extract the ZIP file and follow the instructions in the instructions file.
-3. Double-click the `.exe` file to begin your